SamZhang02/SamZhang02/README.md

 I am presently in pursuit of a Bachelor's of Arts in Computer Science and Statistics at McGill University in Montreal, Canada.

-I will be interning at [Meituan](https://about.meituan.com/en) this summer as a Machine Learning Engineer Intern.
+I will be interning at [Meituan](https://about.meituan.com/en) as a Machine Learning Engineer Intern this summer.

 <!-- <p align="center"> -->